Courrier International

 Courrier International ([kuʁje ɛ̃tɛʁnɑsjɔnal]; lit.
 'International Mail') is a Paris-based French weekly newspaper which translates and publishes excerpts of articles from over 900 international newspapers.
 It also has a Portuguese and a Japanese edition.
 Courrier Japon was launched on 17 November 2005 and is published by Kodansha Limited.

+Its headquarters is located in Paris.

 History and profile

 Conceived in the autumn of 1987 by five Parisians, Jean-Michel Boissier, Hervé Lavergne, Maurice Ronai, Jacques Rosselin and Juan Calderon, Courrier international was first published on the 8 November 1990, one year after the fall of the Berlin Wall, financed by Pierre Bergé and Guy de Wouters (of the Société Générale de Belgique).
 The paper is published by the media group La Vie-Le Monde (lit.
 'The Life – The World').

 A "Volume Zero", in a print run of several hundred demonstration copies, was printed on the 22 June 1988.
 It was financed by a fund-raising round from family and friends of the founders, brought together a few months earlier in a method dubbed the "calendar multiplier" by Ronai and Rosselin.

 The magazine's publication was prescient, it was a time of important international news and the second issue sold 40,000.
 The issues published during the Gulf War, begun in January 1991, which translated Arab newspapers banned in France, were especially successful.
 A series of big world developments proved the viability of the concept: the 1993 Russian constitutional crisis described by Russian journalists, Algerian elections through the eyes of the Arab press, the Maastricht referendum as written about in Europe, and Bill Clinton's election as predicted by American newspapers.